JSON RPC

 Block parameter

 When you make requests that might have different results depending on the block accessed, the block parameter specifies the block.
-Methods such as eth_getTransactionByBlockNumberAndIndex have a block parameter.
+Methods such as eth_getTransactionByBlockNumberAndIndexarrow-up-right have a block parameter.

 The block parameter can have the following values: